katydecorah/katydecorah.github.io/code/_posts/2013-12-06-heroes-queue.md

     =ArrayFormula(if(A1:Z26<>"$bg","("&column(A1:Z1) -1 &" * $width) (" & ROW(A1:Z26) -1  &" * $width) 0 0 "&A1:Z26&",",""))

 I entered this formula in the first cell after the last column, AA:1.
-This formula went through A1:Z26 and transposed all of the cell data, but I carefully defined the output so that each cell declares its own `box-shadow` value.
+This formula went through A1:Z26 and transposed all the cell data, but I carefully defined the output so that each cell declares its own `box-shadow` value.

 The formula does the following:

-- If any cell within A1:Z26 doesn't equal “`$bg`”, then reformat the cell, but if it does then do “” (create a blank cell — so yes, the variable is superfluous as previously stated).
+- If any cell within A1:Z26 doesn't equal “`$bg`”, then reformat the cell, but if it does then do “” (create a blank cell — so yes, the variable is superfluous as stated before).
 - To reformat the cell, as seen in the second set of double quotes, each permitted cell generates the following `box-shadow` values `<offset-x> <offset-y> <blur-radius> <color>,`.
 Each cell dynamically adjusts the `offset-x` and `offset-y` values of the shadow according to its position in the spreadsheet.
 I set the `blur-radius` to 0 and used the existing cell data for the `color` of the shadow.

 Initially, I had used static values, for example: `9em 0em 0 $red,`, but that meant I couldn't scale the character because this was based on 1em.
 Instead, I made the values relative: `(9 * $width) (0 * $width) 0 $red,`.
 Now whenever I adjust the `$width` the character will stay in perfect proportion.